ThingsElements/things-scene-mqtt/README_EN.md

 # MQTT data source component for Things Scene
 ## Concept
-* Subscribe the topic using MQTT Web Socket protocol.
+* Subscribe the topic via MQTT Web Socket protocol.
-* Pass the message to the data of the component with the same ID as the topic.
-* Support messages in JSON type only.
+* Data Spread is set in data binding.
-## Creating a development environment (Based on MacOS)
+## Creating a Development Environment (Based on MacOS)
-### Installing mosquitto with an MQTT broker
+### Installing mosquitto through MQTT Broker
-* Install mosquitto using homebrew.
+* Use homebrew to install mosquitto.
 ```
 $ brew install mosquitto
 ```
-* Since Things Scene is for browsers, it must be accessible to MQTT broker via a web socket.
-So, enable the web service function in mosquitto.
+* Since Things Scene is for the browser, it must be accessible to MQTT broker via a web socket.
+So, enable the web service function on mosquitto.
 ```
 $ echo -e "listener 1884\nprotocol websockets\nlistener 1883\nprotocol mqtt" >> /usr/local/opt/mosquitto/etc/mosquitto/mosquitto.conf
 $ brew services restart mosquitto
 ```
 ## Setting
-### If used a MQTT Broker
+### When use mosquitto as a MQTT Broker
 * broker : hostname of the broker
 * port : websocket service port number (default 1884)
 * path : '/mqtt'